 PostgreSQL is a robust open-source database solution which has got some extra love in the last couple of years.
 From still common version 9.6, Postgres was extended with many new useful features like declarative partitioning, logical replication as well as enhancements to performance and scalability.

-However if you want to use a different database for your application, Ecto allows to use plenty of different drivers, with more community drivers coming in the future.
+However, if you want to use a different database for your application, Ecto allows to use of plenty of different drivers, with more community drivers coming in the future.

 Development setup - Postgres installation